 A look at where some of the top 500 managed service providers (MSPs) are going and what they are doing and saying offers good indications for business leaders.
-As the direction for information technology (IT) services evolves, companies need input in order to successfully run their businesses and forecast for the future.
+As the direction for information technology (IT) services evolve, companies need input in order to successfully run their businesses and forecast for the future.
 CRN.com says this regarding their Managed Service Provider 500 List: “…it recognizes the top technology providers and consultants in North America whose forward-thinking approach to providing management consulting services is changing the landscape of the IT channel.”
-As MSPs continue to surface in order to serve small and medium sized businesses for third-party, cloud based alternatives, it’s time to sort out the playing field.
+As MSPs continue to surface in order to serve small and medium-sized businesses for third-party, cloud-based alternatives, it’s time to sort out the playing field.
 Some top providers share their thoughts on the challenges and requirements for MSPs going forward.

 Thoughts From Top MSPs